qub3s/nlp_2025_NiceLovablePeople/README.md

 The contrastive loss function got a lot better thanks to margin separation methods and thorough normalisation.
 This made it easier to tell the embedding clusters of different texts apart.
 For supervised training, the system uses Natural Language Inference data and hard negatives from contradiction pairs.
 This gives stronger signals for learning than methods that are only unsupervised.

 Automatic mixed precision training made calculations faster by using less memory and keeping numbers stable through gradient scaling.
 Gradient accumulation methods let one use batch sizes that are bigger than what most GPUs can handle.
 This makes training more stable.
 To speed up convergence, the learning rate schedule uses linear scheduling and warmup periods.

-An early stopping system with patience monitoring stops training when the performance on the development set stops getting better.
+And at the end, an early stopping system with patience monitoring stops training when the performance on the development set stops getting better.

 **Results:**
 Model performance is evaluated on the Semantic Textual Similarity (STS) benchmark using Spearman's rank correlation coefficient.
 This metric measures how well the cosine similarity between sentence embeddings aligns with human-annotated similarity scores.